-Surgery of the septum, turbinate, and sinuses is recommended only after medical management has failed and further intervention is required.
-Even though surgical treatment is effective the procedures are not without risk.
+Surgery of the nasal cavity or its adjacent paranasal sinuses is usually recommended only after medical management has failed and further intervention is required.
+Even though surgical intervention is relatively common and usually effective in improving refractory symptoms, these types of procedures are not without risk.
 Patients must be aware of these risks before electing to proceed and weigh the benefits of the procedure against the risks involved.
-If you are concerned about these or other risks of the proposed surgery, please ask your surgeon.
+A discussion regarding the risks, benefits and possible alternatives to surgery between the patient and surgeon is strongly encouraged

 Complications of nasal (septum and turbinate) surgery

 - Bleeding: It is normal to have some degree of bleeding after surgery on the nasal septum (the wall that divides the two sides of the nasal cavity) or turbinates (intranasal structures that filter and humidify air).
 Rarely does this require additional intervention and extremely rarely does it require blood transfusion.
 Non-steroidal anti-inflammatory agents (NSAIDS, such as aspirin or ibuprofen) and certain over-the-counter (OTC) supplements such as vitamin E and gingko can increase the risk of bleeding, so patients should consult with their physicians regarding the use of any medications before or after surgery.
 Postoperative bleeding most commonly occurs within the first 24 hours of the procedure, but can be delayed days or even weeks.
 If the bleeding causes a hematoma (blood clot) within the septum, removal of the hematoma is necessary, and the development of scar tissue or even nasal collapse could occur.